kaspermunch/PopulationGenomicsCourse/Exercises/GWASAssociation/README.md

 *2) Is the most significant variant significant if you do Bonferroni correction?*

 ### Make plots
 We will use the R package “qqman” to make Manhattan plots and qq-plots.
 The package is available in CRAN so it can be installed using the “install.packages” command.
+I have already installed in in rstudio-server.
 You can read in the association results and make a Manhattan plot by typing:
 ```
 d <- read.table('gwa.assoc.fisher', head=T)
 manhattan(d)